 1. Start With Strategic Alignment

 For instance, a city government might implement a new ERP system to streamline its financial operations and citizen service delivery.
-City leaders would need to be consistently involved in strategic discussions to ensure the software aligns with the city’s long-term goals.
+City leaders should be consistently involved in strategic discussions to ensure the software aligns with the city’s long-term goals.
+In particular, they need to participate in milestone meetings and communicate directly with project managers and vendors to address any strategic gaps.

-2. Understand Your Current State
+2. Understand Your ERP Requirements

 As a public agency, you might find this task a little challenging.
 Process knowledge is often stored in the minds of your long-term employees who may feel it’s to their advantage to keep this knowledge to themselves.